-Establishment-bashing was a fashion sometimes back but now this trend has a possible backlash through Social Media which cannot be manipulated with the power of money.
+Establishment-bashing was a fashion sometimes back but now this trend has a possible backlash through Social Media because, unlike mainstream media, Social Media cannot be manipulated with the power of money.

 Every political system operates in a cycle where Political regimes come and go.
 However, the fundamental assumptions about core national interests and related policies always remain unchanged.
 This is true about all the countries on the face of this planet.
 There have been efforts in many countries, under internal pressure and external influence, to change the course of policies particularly those relating to national security but all these efforts have always been thwarted.
 All the countries tend to keep their integrity and sovereignty intact and guard their national interests jealously.
 How do they do that?